RECAPEM

 If hyperkalemia is suspected as the cause of VT, immediate treatment with IV CaCl should be given regardless of patient stability, followed by reassessment of the EKG and laboratory confirmation.

-If sodium channel blockers intoxication is suspected to be the cause of VT; immediate treatment with sodium bicarbonate IV bolus should be started and response to treatment be assessed.
+If sodium channel blocker intoxication is suspected to be the cause of VT; immediate treatment with sodium bicarbonate IV bolus should be started and response to treatment be assessed.

 Electrical treatment